 Are there times when you should not use a hot water bottle?

-Though a hot water bottle has a relatively low risk of side effects, there are times when heat is counterproductive.
+Though a hot water bottle has a relatively low risk of side effects, there are times when the heat can actually be counterproductive.

 How Do Hot Water Bottles Treat Back Pain?

-Heat, in general, is relaxing, and applying it to localized pain such as back pain with a hot water bottle can relieve cramps, tense muscles, and many other types of aches.
+Heat in general is relaxing, and applying it to localized pain such as back pain with a hot water bottle can relieve cramps, tense muscles, and many other types of aches.
+Whether it’s injury pain, muscular pain, nerve pain, or joint pain, a hot water bottle can help provide you with the relief that you’re looking for!

 There are certain types of injuries and ailments that require both hot and cold therapy.
 You can do this in increments of 5-10 minutes each with a few rounds of alternating hot and cold water bottles.